Business

 Space efficiency (open) ✓✓ ✓ (tracks along ceiling)

-For a detailed explanation of how each mechanism works, space requirements, and structural differences, see our foundational guide on Types of Garage Doors in Australia: Roller, Sectional, Tilt & Panel-Lift Explained.
+For a detailed explanation of how each mechanism works, space requirements, and structural differences, see our foundational guide on Types of Garage Doors in Australia: Roller, Sectional, Tilt & Panel-Lift Explained).

-Key Takeaways
+Key takeaways

 • Climate zone drives material selection.
 Coastal properties need corrosion-resistant aluminium or Zincalume; tropical and cyclone-zone homes need certified wind-rated doors; temperate climates benefit most from insulated sectional panels.